The study program is divided into different areas.

 Theses (study, diploma, bachelor's and master's thesis) can be registered and submitted during a leave of absence.
 This increases the number of semesters anyway.

 If you have any questions, please do not hesitate to contact the student counselors in person or by e-mail.
 You can find all contact details and office hours here.

 Yes, you can apply before completion if you have a minimum of 150 ECTS.
 This exception is supposed to be for students in their 6th semester since at the time of application not all exams have been held yet.
 Classes that stretch over two semesters may be considered proportionately with a confirmation of the respective chair.
 No further exceptions can be made.

 All requirements and further important information for the admission to the IMES master’s program may be found here.

 If you receive BAFöG you will have to prove after the fourth semester that you have completed around 120 ECTS which is asked in the Formblatt 5.
 You can request a document that proves this from the BAFöG appointee of faculty VII.
 To receive the document you need to provide the proof of your successfully completed classes which you can receive as a PDF from Qispos.
 If necessary this can also be done by mail or by bringing the documents to the office.

-You will receive a certificate of your relative grade in the examination office.
-To reduce the waiting time, the certificate can also be requested by e-mail from the examination team and picked up at the Campus Center.
+A certificate of your relative grade is available on this website or by request in the Examinations Unit.
 Please note that a certificate can only be issued with reference to your final grade after completing your studies.
 It is not possible to issue a certificate while the degree is in progress.
 For a certificate of the relative grade in an individual examination, please contact the person responsible for the module.